Chapter 3: Written Standard Operating Procedures

 Written Standard Operating Procedures (SOPs) relevant to health and safety concerns are required for laboratory operations involving hazardous chemicals.
 This document contains SOPs covering various chemical hazards.
 Laboratory supervisors are responsible for developing additional laboratory-specific SOPs that cover the hazards present in their laboratory.
 The laboratory-specific SOPs should supplement, rather than duplicate, the general SOPs contained in this document.
 A risk-based approach should be used to identify laboratory-specific SOP topics.
 These SOPs should target the use of carcinogens and reproductive toxins, and highly acutely toxic chemicals (see Chapter 9), frequently performed procedures, and chemicals that are used frequently or in relatively large amounts.
 SOPs for higher risk, non-chemical hazards should also be developed.

-Laboratory-specific SOPs are an important component of the laboratory-specific CHP and are to be included in the each laboratory’s written program.
+Laboratory-specific SOPs are an important component of the laboratory-specific CHP and are to be included in each laboratory’s written program.
 All laboratory SOPs must be approved by the laboratory supervisor.
 Both an SOP template and an example SOP are available to assist laboratories in preparing their own SOPs.
 The following links provide additional examples of SOPs that have been developed at other institutions.
-These example SOPs can be used to develop SOPs for UNR laboratories but they must be customized so that they are directly applicable to the UNR laboratory for which they are intended, and fully compatible with this Plan and UNR policies.
+These example SOPs can be used to develop SOPs for University laboratories but they must be customized so that they are directly applicable to the University laboratory for which they are intended, and fully compatible with this Plan and the University policies.

 - University of California, Los Angeles SOP Library (SOPs for many individual chemicals)

 - University of California, Irvine SOPs (many examples)

 - Ohio State University, Department of Chemistry: multiple example SOPs.